Bluehead Wrasse are a common sight on coral reefs in Florida, the Bahamas and Caribbean.

 Felicia Coleman, Ph.D. and Chris Koenig, Ph.D. have spent large portions of their careers studying economically viable fish species such as grouper.

-Changing Seas cameraman Yoandy Vidal checks out the shot while producer Alexa Elliott prepares to interview Chris Koenig, Ph.D. about his gag grouper research.
+Changing Seas Videographer Yoandy Vidal checks out the shot while Series Producer Alexa Elliott prepares to interview Chris Koenig, Ph.D. about his gag grouper research.

-ORA President Dustin Dorton (left) and ORA Production Manager Adam Heinrich (right) show Changing Seas cameraman Sean Hickey some of the species raised at the facility.
+ORA President Dustin Dorton (left) and ORA Production Manager Adam Heinrich (right) show Changing Seas Videographer Sean Hickey some of the species raised at the facility.